buession/buession-cas/README.md

 ## License

-The Buession Framework is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+The Buession Cas is released under version 2.0 of the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).